SiegeKeebs/Switch-Scores/README.md

 Plate foam only

-My favorite place to buy switches: https://knckeys.com?sca_ref=2138978.DF63YMHE16
+My favorite place to buy switches: https://knckeys.com?sca_ref=2138978.DF63YMHE16 (use code Siege at checkout for 5% off!)